dixslyf/acush/docs.typ

 and the `Up` arrow key is used to navigate up the command history, returning to the latest command line should remember the partial input.

+First, we enter `helloworld` without pressing the `Enter` key.
+After pressing the `Up` arrow:
 #test-case-image("history-remember-a.png")

+Then, after pressing the `Down` arrow:
 #test-case-image("history-remember-b.png")

+We see that the command line is restored to the partial input (`helloworld`).

 == Command Repetition